BEVDepth: Acquisition of Reliable Depth for Multi-view 3D Object Detection: Abstract

 \section{Abstract}

 In this research, we propose a new 3D object detector with a trustworthy depth estimation, dubbed BEVDepth, for camera-based Bird's-Eye-View~(BEV) 3D object detection.
-By a thorough analysis of recent approaches, we discover that the depth estimation is implicitly learned without camera information, making it the de-facto fake-depth for creating the following pseudo point cloud.
-BEVDepth gets explicit depth supervision utilizing encoded intrinsic and extrinsic parameters.
-A depth correction sub-network is further introduced to counteract projecting-induced disturbances in depth ground truth.
-To reduce the speed bottleneck while projecting features from image-view into BEV using estimated depth, a quick view-transform operation is also proposed.
-Besides, our BEVDepth can be easily extended with input from multi-frame.
-Without any bells and whistles, BEVDepth achieves the new state-of-the-art 60.0\% NDS on the challenging nuScenes test set while maintaining high efficiency.
-For the first time, the performance gap between the camera and LiDAR is largely reduced within 10\% NDS.
+Our work is based on a key observation -- depth estimation in recent approaches is surprisingly inadequate given the fact that depth is essential to camera 3D detection.
+Our BEVDepth resolves this by leveraging explicit depth supervision.
+A camera-awareness depth estimation module is also introduced to facilitate the depth predicting capability.
+Besides, we design a novel Depth Refinement Module to counter the side effects carried by imprecise feature unprojection.
+Aided by customized Efficient Voxel Pooling and multi-frame mechanism, BEVDepth achieves the new state-of-the-art 60.9\% NDS on the challenging nuScenes test set while maintaining high efficiency.
+For the first time, the NDS score of a camera model reaches 60\%.
+Code is released at \href{https://github.com/Megvii-BaseDetection/BEVDepth}{https://github.com/Megvii-BaseDetection/BEVDepth}.